-The cost of returning animals to the wild in an appropriate manner can be prohibitive for all but the most endangered species.
+The cost of returning animals to the wild in an appropriate manner can be prohibitive for all but the most endangered species (Stanley Price 1989; Seal et al. 1989; IUCN/SSC RSG in prep.).
 The species for which the conservation benefits clearly outweigh these costs represent a tiny proportion of the species listed in the CITES appendices, although it includes numerous species not regulated under CITES.
 In the majority of cases, the costs of appropriate, responsible reintroduction will preclude return to the wild.
 Poorly planned or executed reintroduction programmes are the equivalent of dumping animals in the wild and should be vigorously opposed on both conservation and humane grounds.

 - c) Source of individuals.
 If the country of origin and site of capture of the animals is not known, or if there is any question of the source of the animals, supplementation may lead to inadvertent pollution of distinct genetic races or subspecies.
 If particular local races or subspecies show specific adaptation to the local environment, mixing in animals from other races or subspecies may be damaging to the local population.
-Introducing an animal into the wrong habitat type may also doom it to death. - d) Disease.
+Introducing an animal into the wrong habitat type may also doom it to death. - Disease.
 Animals held in captivity and/or transported, even for a very short time, may be exposed to a variety of pathogens.
-Release of these animals into the wild may result in introduction of disease to conspecifics or unrelated species with potentially catastrophic effects.
-Even if there is a very small risk that confiscated animals have been infected by exotic pathogens, the potential effects of introduced diseases on wild populations are so great that this will often preclude returning confiscated animals to the wild.
+Release of these animals to the wild may result in introduction of disease to conspecifics or unrelated species with potentially catastrophic effects.
+Even if there is a very small risk that confiscated animals have been infected by exotic pathogens, the potential effects of introduced diseases on wild populations are so great that this will often preclude returning confiscated animals to the wild (Woodford and Rossiter 1993, papers in J. Zoo and Wildlife Medicine 24(3) 1993).